seek-oss/sku/README.md

 }
 ```

-Environment variables can also be configured separately for development and production:
+Environment variables can also be configured separately for development and production, plus any custom environments.
+The default environment for `sku build` is `production`, however you can select a custom environment to build your application by passing the command line argument `--env` (`-e` for shorthand).
+The environment is also passed to your code using `process.env.SKU_ENV`.
+Please note that these environments are not related to `NODE_ENV`.

+`sku build --env testing`

 ```js
 module.exports = {